vasco-santos/hash-stream-singularity-like-index-store/DESIGN.md

 }
 ```

-The reader can already yield this like previously as:
+The reader can already yield the index record as previously:

 ```json
 {